 Another experimental feature of this instrument is a small additional sound hole in the upper bout.
 Due to a combination of where the player is positioned relative to the vibrating top of the bass and the length of the sound waves in the bass range, what the player of a bass guitar hears bears only a passing resemblance to what the audience hears.
 The small sound hole is positioned close to the player’s ear and I had hoped this would provide more characteristic sound for the player.
 But in fact it really provides no benefit in that regard at all.
 It does look cool though.

 The bass is made of traditional violin family materials – soft maple for the neck and ribs, spruce for the top, and poplar for the back.
 The fingerboard and tailpiece are made of Pau Ferro.
 It uses extra long scale flat wound electric bass strings.
 I’m currently using a polymer piezo transducer under the bass side bridge foot to amplify the instrument and it works extremely well.
-The transducer is made by Measurement Specialties and is available from Experimental Musical Instruments.
+The transducer is made by Measurement Specialties.

 The copyrighted downloadable instrument plans are available for non-commercial use and may not be redistributed.